 We pay close attention to stakeholders, a group that comprises more than just clients and our people.
 After all, the impact of our services extends well beyond the parties we audit, advise and employ.
 Providing consultancy services to a company or other organisation and auditing their processes and financial statements isn't just significant for the company or organisation itself, but can be equally, if not more, important to the users of that information, e.g. society at large.

-We identified our most important stakeholders based on two questions: which have the greatest influence on us and on which do we, as a firm, have the greatest influence?
-We found three categories: people (employees and Partners), clients and society (regulators).
+We identified our most important stakeholders based on two questions: which have the greatest influence on us and on which do we, as a firm, have the greaton two questions: which have the greatest influence on us and on which do we, as a firm, have the greatest influence?
+We found three categories: people (en ployees and Partners), clients and society (regulators